-In order for the West to collapse, it must nevertheless be destroyed, and today there are such prerequisites.
-Today we see the weakness of this system, perhaps the West will find some technological moves to cope with these weaknesses, and so far until he has found someone who plays on the side opposite to hegemony, for example, Putin himself, although I even I don’t know whether this is Russia, but Putin clearly does not fully recognize hegemony, although so far neither he is ready, nor our society is ready to throw a hegemony a direct challenge, but Putin is playing against it.
-China plays against it, but also according to the rules, also in half tones, a number of Islamic countries play against it, especially Iranians, but even more players can play against hegemony, in particular, Latin American countries, Turkey, India, Pakistan.
-In general, if we try to carefully build the registry of counter-hegemonic potencies, then we can see a rather impressive arsenal of power directed against the West.
+In order for the West to collapse, it still needs to be destroyed, and today there are such prerequisites.
+Today we see the weakness of this system, perhaps the West will find some technological moves to cope with these weaknesses, and so far it has not found someone who plays on the side opposite to the hegemony, for example, Putin personally, although I even I do not know if this is Russia, but Putin clearly does not fully recognize hegemony, although so far neither he is ready, nor our society is ready to throw down a direct challenge to hegemony, but Putin is playing against it.
+China is playing against it, but also according to the rules, also in semitones; a number of Islamic countries, especially the Iranians, are playing against it, but even more players, in particular, the countries of Latin America, Turkey, India, Pakistan, can play against the hegemony.
+In general, if we try to carefully construct a register of counter-hegemonic potentials, we can see a rather impressive arsenal of power directed against the West.
 But these powers, unlike Western powers, are not united.
-The West coordinates its efforts: the people who run Hollywood are the same people who run the Pentagon.
+The West is coordinating its efforts: the people who run Hollywood are the same people who run the Pentagon.
 Google and the CIA are not fundamentally different phenomena, they are different departments of the overall strategic process.
-And the opponents of American hegemony are scattered, coordination of counter-hegemonic potencies is what we need.
-Today there is no Soviet Union, it cannot be, we need to create an alternative of a completely different sense, multipolar, networked, planetary.
-This is closely connected with the understanding of the collapse of the USSR, because if we want alternatives to what exists, we cannot simply return to the revival of the USSR, we need to think in completely new terms.
-The subject of the USSR is not the subject of the past, it is the subject of the present and the future, but understanding should be raised to a qualitatively new level.
+And the opponents of American hegemony are scattered, the coordination of counter-hegemonic potentials is what we need.
+Today there is no Soviet Union, it cannot exist, we need to create an alternative of a completely different kind, multipolar, networked, planetary.
+This is closely related to the comprehension of the collapse of the USSR, because if we want an alternative to what exists, we cannot simply return to the revival of the USSR, we need to think in completely new terms.
+The theme of the USSR is not the theme of the past, it is the theme of the present and the future, but comprehension must be raised to a qualitatively new level.

 Question: That is, the restoration of the Soviet system, the emergence of a new union state on the territory of the former USSR, you consider impossible?